a new industry standard for ski boots…

 non-GripWalk Boot-to-non-GripWalk Binding

-There are some benefits.
 The boot sole has improved grip, so you will be less likely to slip and slide around, whether in the lodge or on the way to-and-from.
 This means increased safety.
 Traditional alpine ski boot soles are quite slick, especially on tile floors.
 GripWalk boot soles also have a bit of rounding (e.g., have rocker) from toe-to-heel, making it easier to walk using a more natural gait.
-This should reduce the tendency to do the “Frankenstein Walk” while wearing ski boots.
+This reduces the tendency to do the “Frankenstein Walk” while wearing ski boots.